sbalk/gas_eur_calc/README.md

 - Store as bookmark for simple use.
 - Supply etherscan API key once, stored locally too!

-## Features

-- Calculate gas costs in ETH and USD
-- Three gas price tiers: Low, Average, Fast
-- Flexible input formats: `21000`, `21,000`, or `21k`
-- Real-time prices from Etherscan API
-- Works locally in your browser

 ## Usage

 1. Open `gas_cost.html` in your browser